TheFullResolution/uni-midterm-rest-api/README.md

 The application follows best practices for API design, implements serializers for structured data, and provides dynamic URLs for resource detail views.

+## Hosted API

+The project is hosted on https://fly.io/ and can be accessed at https://uni-midterm-rest-api.fly.dev/

 ## Features